 The main counterpart for the ForestLAB at LSE is the GRI, drawing on expertise in the economics and social sciences of sustainable development from across LSE, particularly the Departments of Geography and the Environment, and Methodology.
-The successful applicant will work in collaboration with Professor Declan Conway, Dr Kate Gannon, Dr Ganga Shreedhar and Dr Anomitro Chatterjee.

-The Forest LAB also includes a team based at the University of Stirling led by Prof Kate Abernethy.
+The ForestLAB includes a team based at the University of Stirling led by Prof Kate Abernethy.

+The programme has a key focus on the Grande Mayumba area in southern Gabon, set within a broader context of national and international research and debates on the four research areas listed above.
 The ForestLAB is funded for an initial three-year period, with the prospect of further extensions.